gpavinteractiv/rag-chat-poc/README.md

     ```
     *(Optional: If you modified requirements.txt after running the init script, use `./scripts/rebuild_poc.sh -u` to sync your venvs before the first build).*

-6.  **Calculate Initial Token Counts (Offline):**
+6.  **Calculate Initial Token Counts (Optional, Offline):**
-    After setting up your projects and adding documents to `filelist.csv`, run the token calculation script.
-This script parses each document listed in the `filelist.csv` for *all* projects and adds/updates a `token_count` column in each CSV file.
-This count is currently informational and used in the UI's Dev Bar.
+    This step calculates estimated token counts for documents listed in each project's `filelist.csv` and adds/updates a `token_count` column.
+This count is currently informational and primarily used in the UI's Dev Bar.

+    *   **For all projects:**
+        Use the `update_all_token_counts.sh` script.
+It iterates through all valid project directories.
         ```bash
         # Run from the project root directory
         ./scripts/update_all_token_counts.sh
         ```
-    *Note: This script needs the backend virtual environment activated, which it handles internally.
+        *Note: This script activates the backend virtual environment internally using `source`.
 It may take some time depending on the number and size of your documents.*

+    *   **For a single project:**
+        Use the `run_calculate_tokens.sh` wrapper script, providing the path to the specific project directory.
+        ```bash
+        # Example for a project named 'MyProject'
+        # Run from the project root directory
+        # Make executable first: chmod +x scripts/run_calculate_tokens.sh
+        ./scripts/run_calculate_tokens.sh projects/MyProject/
+        ```
+        *Note: This wrapper script directly executes the Python script using the interpreter inside `backend/venv`, so you don't need to activate the environment manually beforehand.*

+7.  **Pre-generate Document Cache (Optional, Offline):**
+    To improve the performance of the first chat request for each project, you can pre-generate a disk cache of the parsed document content.
+The backend will automatically use this cache if it's valid (checking file modification times).
+If the cache is missing or stale, the backend will parse documents on the fly during the chat request and update the disk cache.

+    *   **For all projects:**
+        ```bash
+        # Run from the project root directory
+        # Make executable first: chmod +x scripts/run_pregenerate_cache.sh
+        ./scripts/run_pregenerate_cache.sh
+        ```
+    *   **For a single project:**
+        ```bash
+        # Example for a project named 'MyProject'
+        # Run from the project root directory
+        # Make executable first: chmod +x scripts/run_pregenerate_cache.sh
+        ./scripts/run_pregenerate_cache.sh --project-directory projects/MyProject/
+        ```
+    *Note: This script uses the backend virtual environment via the wrapper.
+The cache is stored in `backend/.cache/parsed_docs/` and is ignored by Git.*

-7.  **Setup Systemd Service (Optional but Recommended):**
+8.  **Setup Systemd Service (Optional but Recommended):**
     *   Copy the example service file to your systemd user directory:
         ```bash
         mkdir -p ~/.config/systemd/user/